 Currently the Dickey Center enjoys the counsel of the following Board:

-Anne Bagamery '78 is European Day Editor of the International New York Times, based in Paris.
+Anne Bagamery '78 is Senior Editor of the International New York Times, based in Paris.
 Her career in journalism began in the United States, first as a reporter for daily newspapers in Norfolk, Virginia and Syracuse, New York, then on the staff of Forbes Magazine in New York, Houston and San Francisco.
 Prior to moving to Paris in 1991, she was a management consultant in London and a freelance writer and editor in Brussels.
 At Dartmouth, she was the first woman editor-in-chief of The Dartmouth, an undergraduate editor of the Dartmouth Alumni Magazine, and a Public Affairs Center intern at Time Inc. in New York.
 She is a past president of the Board of Trustees of the International School of Paris, and a regular speaker at conferences on journalism, international education, and personal finance.

 Avanish Bhavsar '92 is a Partner at Goldman Sachs in New York.
 A geography major at Dartmouth, Avanish earned his MBA at Harvard.
 He and his brother, Abdhish '87, endowed an international internship at the Dickey Center.